August 2022. From left to right: Bengi, Malavika, Sophie & Arpita.

 Our main focus is on understanding insect defences in the light of resistance and tolerance to pathogens.

-Other projects we are, or have, worked on include understanding the interaction between sex and immunity, and the potential role of Down syndrome cell adhesion molecule 1 in insect immunity, social immune defences in fungus-growing ants, and the insect cuticle as a defence against pathogens.
+In the past we have worked on the potential role of Down syndrome cell adhesion molecule 1 in insect immunity, social immune defences in fungus-growing ants, and the insect cuticle as a defence against pathogens.